|Nutritional Guidelines (per serving)|

 The much-maligned parsnip comes into its own when roasted in the oven as it intensifies what already is a sweet vegetable.
-Plus, the roasting in hot fat also caramelises those sugars which add a lovely crisp coat to the parsnip.
+Plus, the roasting in hot fat also caramelizes those sugars which add a lovely crisp coat to the parsnip.
 And the biggest bonus, all this can be achieved easily and quickly.
 Love it.

-- Sea Salt
+- Sea salt (to taste)

-- Preheat the oven to 220C/425F/Gas 7
+Preheat the oven to 425 F/220 C/Gas 7.

-- Cut the parsnips into even bite-sized chunks or finger thick wedges.
+Cut the parsnips into even, bite-sized chunks, or finger-thick wedges.

-- Place them in a large saucepan, cover with cold, slightly salted water and bring to the boil.
+Place them in a large saucepan, cover with cold, slightly salted water and bring to the boil.

-- So, once lightly cooked, drain and place to one side to allow the parsnips to cool slightly.
+So, once lightly cooked, drain and place to one side to allow the parsnips to cool slightly.

-Turn all the parsnips over and roast for a further ten mins or until the parsnips are golden brown.
+Turn all the parsnips over and roast for a further 10 minutes, or until the parsnips are golden brown.

 If you wish, you can prepare your parsnips in advance.
 Parboil the parsnips as above, and once tender, drain, cool, cover then place in the refrigerator.
 Bring back to room temperature when you are ready to cook them then proceed with the recipe; a great technique when you have a large dinner to prepare such as Christmas or Sunday Lunch.

-Alternative Flavours to Add to Roast Parsnips
+Alternative Flavors to Add to Roast Parsnips

-Once the parsnips are in the hot fat, just before roasting add a good sprinkling of sesame seeds.
+Once the parsnips are in the hot fat, just before roasting, add a good sprinkling of sesame seeds.